mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > and the following as highly negative:

-và đoạn dưới đây với kết quả là tiêu cực:
+và phản hồi dưới đây là tiêu cực:

 > This mop is low quality -- I regret buying it.